chrisrico/babywasp/README.md

     $ babywasp revoke wallet.dat

 This requires the current mnemonic and encrypts the wallet with a new random key.
 Make sure to write down the new mnemonic.

+To export a watching only copy of the wallet:

+    $ babywasp export wallet.dat wallet.watchonly.dat

 ## Security